2 Hearts (film): Plot

-Chris, one of the two main characters in the film, is shown standing on a beach, when suddenly the film fast forwards and shows him being wheeled into an operating room.
-The film rewinds to an earlier decade to the story of Jorge, who is playing soccer when he falls unconscious and also undergoes an operation.
-The doctor tells his parent that he will probably not live to the age of 20 and should not exert himself.
-At university, Chris bumps into Samantha (Sam) twice and starts helping her with her "safety buddies" program.
-An already 30-year-old Jorge meets Leslie, a flight attendant on his flight.
-He is the son of the Cuban owner of the Bolivar rum brand.
+Chris, one of the two main characters, is shown standing on a beach watching a yacht, when suddenly we fast forward and see him being wheeled into an operating room.
+Rewinding to an earlier decade, to the story of Jorge, a child playing soccer falls unconscious and then undergoes an operation on his lungs.
+The doctor tells his parents that he will probably not live to the age of 20 and should not overexert himself.

+At college, Chris bumps into Samantha (Sam) twice and starts helping her with her "safety buddies" program.
+A now 30-year-old Jorge meets Leslie, a flight attendant on his flight.
+He is the son of the Cuban owner of the rum brand Bolivar.
 While spending time with Jorge in Hawaii, Leslie asks him about his cough and scar and he tells her about his condition off-screen.
-Jorge proposes to Leslie.
-Chris, before taking his driving test, fills out a form at the DMV indicating he is willing to be a donor.
-He tells Sam that she must go on a date with him if he passes the test and they have their first date that night.
+Jorge later proposes to Leslie.

+Chris, before taking his driving test, fills out a form at the DMV indicating his willingness to be an organ donor.
+He tells Sam that she must go on a date with him if he passes the test, so they have their first date that night.
 Sam meets Chris' family during Easter break.
-Jorge and Leslie get married, without his parents, who apparently disapprove of their son marrying an American woman.
+Jorge and Leslie get married, without his parents, who disapprove of their son marrying an American woman.

-While hanging out with Sam and his two best friends in the dorm, Chris suddenly falls and loses consciousness, and the film shows him being wheeled into the operating room as in the opening scene.
+While hanging out with Sam and his two best friends in the dorm, Chris suddenly falls and loses consciousness, and he is next being wheeled into the operating room as in the opening scene.
 Later, a doctor comes into his room, where Sam and Chris' parents and brother are present.

-When Chris wakes up, he tells Sam he wants to ask her something and the film subsequently shows their marriage.
+When Chris wakes up, he tells Sam he wants to ask her something and we then see their wedding.
 At this point, Chris, the narrator, mentions that years earlier Jorge and Leslie lived a life similar to that of him and Sam but that there were some painful differences.

 Leslie is shown crying next to a baby crib while Sam is shown to be pregnant.
-A doctor tells Jorge and Leslie that they can't have children.
-Chris and Sam go to pregnancy training together, while Jorge's cough gets worse.
-Jorge is shown with an oxygen generator, while Chris and Sam are shown with their baby.
-A doctor tells Jorge and Leslie that he has scheduled a lung transplant for Jorge, who is shown being wheeled to his operation in the transplant clinic.
+A doctor tells Jorge and Leslie that they cannot have children.
+Chris and Sam go to Lamaze classes together, while Jorge's cough gets worse.
+Jorge is shown with an oxygen tank, while Chris and Sam are shown with their baby.
+A doctor tells Jorge and Leslie that a matching lung has been found, so he is wheeled into surgery.

 Chris is promoted to lieutenant firefighter and arrives home to share the news with Sam and their son.
+As the narrator, he says that this is not what actually happened, and the film returns to him being wheeled into the operating room.

+After running numerous tests, the doctor informs Sam and Chris' family that he has had an aneurysm, but is expected to be fine, as his condition is usually not fatal.
+However, the next morning, the doctor informs Sam and Chris' family that his condition has worsened severely and he is braindead.

-As the narrator, he says that this is not what actually happened, and the film returns to him being wheeled into the operating room and the doctor coming in to meet him.
-The next morning, the doctor informs Chris' family that Chris is braindead and that they have found suitable recipients in need of heart, lungs, liver, pancreas, kidneys and eyes, which Chris can donate.
-Here, the film shows the receivers of the organs getting a phone call.
-Chris' family is met by Chris' friends who are holding a candle wake in front of the hospital.
+The hospital has found suitable recipients in need of heart, lungs, liver, pancreas, kidneys and eyes, which Chris can donate.
+The receivers of the organs are shown getting their phone calls.
+Chris' family is met by his friends who are holding a candlelight vigil in front of the hospital.

 Jorge comes to after the transplant and asks, "Who is in here breathing for me?"
 Leslie answers, "An angel, that is all we know."
-The film proceeds to show Chris' funeral.
-Jorge insists on knowing who his donor was, and sends a letter of gratitude to Chris' parents, and they send a letter back.
-Sam and Chris' parents meet with Jorge and Leslie.
-The final scene shows Chris on the beach as in the opening scene, looking towards Jorge and Leslie's yacht with Sam and his parents on it.
+Chris' funeral is then shown.
+Jorge insists on knowing who his donor was, so he sends a letter of gratitude.
+Chris' parents send a response, then they and Sam meet with Jorge and Leslie.

+The final scene shows Chris on the beach as in the opening scene, and it is revealed the yacht he was watching was Jorge and Leslie's, with Sam and his parents on it.